Mini Pumpkin Breads

 - First whisk in the eggs, then the pumpkin.

-- In another bowl, whisk together the flour, baking powder, salt, baking soda and spices, then add them to the pumpkin mixture and mix just until combined.
+- In another bowl, whisk together the flour, baking powder, salt, baking soda, and spices, then add them to the pumpkin mixture and mix just until combined.
 Do not over-mix.

 - Stir in the water, then divide the batter between pans.

-- Bake 35-40 minutes for small loaves.
-If you're using a full size loaf pan, start checking at about 60 minutes, but my heavy duty loaf pans usually take more like 75 minutes.
-Check the center of the loaf with a toothpick.
-It should come out clean after inserting when the loaf is done.
+- Bake for 35-40 minutes for small loaves.
+If you're using a full-size loaf pan, start checking at about 60 minutes, but my heavy-duty loaf pans usually take more like 75 minutes.

 Notes

 My mini ceramic pans measure 5 x 3 x 2 inches.
-You can find them at Michaels.
+You can often find them at Michaels.

 Nutrition Information: